 The prime task of the standard (single-phase) router is to monitor the energy flow to and from the premises.
 Any surplus energy is sent to a suitable load so that the rate of power consumption always matches the rate of generation.
-By staying within the free zone which most meters provide, no cost penalties are applied while surplus power is available.
+By staying within the penalty-free zone which most meters provide, no costs or penalties are applied while surplus power is being diverted.

 The same principle is equally applicable to the 3-phase situation.
 In the UK, the user is charged according their net consumption across all three phases.
 To operate in this way, the 3-phase Router needs to monitor the energy flow on each of the phases separately, and then add these individual values together.
 Once the net flow is known, any surplus energy can be diverted in a similar way as for the single-phase situation.

-NB.
-A 3-phase diverter is well suited to any
+For use in the USA: The 3-phase version is well suited to any

 1-phase environment where there are twin 'hot' feeds, such as in the